 - Being seen and understood and loved by others

 - Asking for what we want if we think no one really cares anyway

 - Experiencing the beautiful bliss our relationships are capable of

 It can keep us stuck in a vicious cycle going around in circles and feeling like something is ‘missing’ from our lives even if we don’t know what it is.

-So let’s explore how these nine limiting beliefs keep you (and me!) stuck:
+So let’s explore how the following nine limiting beliefs keep you, your daughter (and me!) stuck:

 Why do you have this limiting belief?